ergo-services/ergo/docs/networking/mutual-tls.md

 New connections use the updated certificate.
 Existing connections keep their original certificate.

-CA pools and `ClientAuth` are fixed at startup.
-Restart the node to change these settings.
+CA pools and `ClientAuth` are rotatable too, on a `gen.CertAuthManager`.
+The listener installs a per-connection TLS callback, so every incoming handshake re-reads `ClientCAs()` and `ClientAuth()` from the manager: calling `SetClientCAs` or `SetClientAuth` takes effect on the live listener, for the next connection, with no restart.
+Outgoing connections read `RootCAs()` and `ServerName()` at dial time, so those apply from the next dial.
+Only connections already established keep the settings they were made with.

 To use different certificates for specific destinations, see [Static Routes](static-routes.md).